This is a video that I made in March 2014 for ABC who asked me to audition for Shark Tank.

 As it should be.

-The moral of this story is that necessity really is a mother and I am the proud mother of the StudPoP which has been featured on DIY’s “Cool Tools” and “I Want That!”
+The moral of this story is that necessity really is the mother of invention.
+The StudPoP has been featured on DIY’s “Cool Tools” and “I Want That!”
 TV shows.
 It has appeared in “This Old House” and “Men’s Journal” magazines.
 Mr. “ACE hardware”, Lou Manfredini loves StudPoPs and has featured both products on his syndicated radio and TV shows.

-It is a featured product on The Grommet, Zulily, Touch of Modern, Home Depot and Amazon.
+It is a top selling product on The Grommet, Zulily, Touch of Modern, Home Depot and Amazon.

-Sure.
-It took me almost six years to get from garage prototype to actually selling on Amazon.
-And yes.
-I wanted to give up several times.
+It took me 6 years to get from garage prototype to actually selling on Amazon and although I wanted to give up several times,

-Bottom line: If you have an idea for a better mousetrap, do some research to find out if there really is a market for it and make sure that no one else has already thought of it…
+So if you have an idea for a better mousetrap, do some research.
+Find out if there really is a market for it and make sure that no one else has already thought of it…

 …then go for it.
 Don’t give up and GOOD LUCK!